 Presley Hunt, 4 months old, was pronounced dead in June after apparently being shaken to death.

-Devin Dewayne Hunt, 23, is charged with capital murder in the death of his 4-month-old daughter, Presley Hunt.
+Devin Dewayne Hunt was found not guilty in the death of his 4-month-old daughter, Presley Hunt.

 BRYANT, Ark.
 (KTHV) - A Bryant man is arrested and charged with capital murder in the death of his four-month-old daughter.